DecisionsDev/odm-docker-kubernetes/azure/README.md

                        --set externalCustomDatabase.datasourceRef=customdatasource-secret \
                        --set customization.securitySecretRef=mycompany-secret charts/ibm-odm-prod-20.3.0.tgz
 ```

-if you downloaded the PPA archive and prefer to use the Helm chart archive from it [option B above](#option-b---using-the-download-archives-from-ibm-passport-advantage--ppa-).

 > Remember:  If you choose to use the IBM Entitled registry, the `image.repository` must be set to cp.icr.io/cp/cp4a/odm.
 If you choose to push the ODM images to the Azure Container Registry, the `image.repository` should be set to your `loginServer` value.